Chart Color Schemes

 Metford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the area: Stony Pinch Urban Development, Sophia Waters Sportsground, Ashtonfield Public School Upgrade, and Sophia Waters Estate.
-The following details projects most relevant.
+AreaSearch has identified three projects that may impact this region.
+Notable projects are Stony Pinch Urban Development, Sophia Waters Sportsground, Ashtonfield Public School Upgrade, and Sophia Waters Estate.
+Relevant details follow.

 Professional plan users can use the search below to filter and access additional projects.